 Running our database in Aspire

-One of the coolest things about .NET Aspire is that we can run our entire system with it.
+One of the coolest things about Aspire is that we can run our entire system with it.
 The first step for us is to migrate our Postgres database to Aspire.

 Adding the integration

-One of the core pillars of .NET Aspire is called an "Integration".
+One of the core pillars of Aspire is called an "Integration".
 Integrations are just Nuget packages with a fancy name.
 Fundamentally they just wrap existing packages with a log of orchestration and pre-configuration by Microsoft to give a great developer experience.

 Let's add Postgres as a hosted integration.